Gnosticism: Jewish Christian origins

-Contemporary scholarship largely agrees that Gnosticism has Jewish Christian origins, originating in the late first century AD in nonrabbinical Jewish sects and early Christian sects.
-Ethel S. Drower adds "heterodox Judaism in Galilee and Samaria appears to have taken shape in the form we now call Gnostic, and it may well have existed some time before the Christian era."
+A common position is that Gnosticism has Jewish Christian origins, originating in the late first century AD in nonrabbinical Jewish sects and early Christian sects.
+Ethel S. Drower adds, "heterodox Judaism in Galilee and Samaria appears to have taken shape in the form we now call Gnostic, and it may well have existed some time before the Christian era."

-Many heads of gnostic schools were identified as Jewish Christians by Church Fathers, and Hebrew words and names of God were applied in some gnostic systems.
-The cosmogonic speculations among Christian Gnostics had partial origins in Maaseh Bereshit and Maaseh Merkabah.
+Many heads of Gnostic schools were identified as Jewish Christians by Church Fathers, and Hebrew words and names of God were applied in some Gnostic systems.
+The cosmogonic speculations among Christian Gnostics had partial origins in Maaseh Breshit and Maaseh Merkabah.
 This thesis is most notably put forward by Gershom Scholem (1897–1982) and Gilles Quispel (1916–2006).
-Scholem detected Jewish gnosis in the imagery of the merkavah, which can also be found in certain Gnostic documents.
+Scholem detected Jewish gnosis in the imagery of merkabah mysticism, which can also be found in certain Gnostic documents.
 Quispel sees Gnosticism as an independent Jewish development, tracing its origins to Alexandrian Jews, to which group Valentinus was also connected.

-Many of the Nag Hammadi texts make reference to Judaism, in some cases with a violent rejection of the Jewish God.
-Gershom Scholem once described Gnosticism as "the Greatest case of metaphysical anti-Semitism".
-Professor Steven Bayme said gnosticism would be better characterized as anti-Judaism.
-Recent research into the origins of Gnosticism shows a strong Jewish influence, particularly from Hekhalot literature.
+Many of the Nag Hammadi texts make reference to stories and characters from the Hebrew Bible, in some cases with a violent rejection of the Jewish God.
+Gershom Scholem once described Gnosticism as "the Greatest case of metaphysical anti-Semitism", though Professor Steven Bayme said Gnosticism would be better characterized as anti-Judaism.
+However, recent research into the origins of Gnosticism shows a strong Jewish influence, particularly from Hekhalot literature.

-Within early Christianity, the teachings of Paul and John may have been a starting point for Gnostic ideas, with a growing emphasis on the opposition between flesh and spirit, the value of charisma, and the disqualification of the Jewish law.
-The mortal body belonged to the world of inferior, worldly powers (the archons), and only the spirit or soul could be saved.
-The term gnostikos may have acquired a deeper significance here.

-Alexandria was of central importance for the birth of Gnosticism.
-The Christian ecclesia (i. e. congregation, church) was of Jewish–Christian origin, but also attracted Greek members, and various strands of thought were available, such as "Judaic apocalypticism, speculation on divine wisdom, Greek philosophy, and Hellenistic mystery religions."
+Angel christology

 Regarding the angel Christology of some early Christians, Darrell Hannah notes:

 The pseudepigraphical Christian text Ascension of Isaiah identifies Jesus with angel Christology:

 The Shepherd of Hermas is a Christian literary work considered as canonical scripture by some of the early Church fathers such as Irenaeus.
 Jesus is identified with angel Christology in parable 5, when the author mentions a Son of God, as a virtuous man filled with a Holy "pre-existent spirit".